solarcodion/cartoon-translation/frontend/README.md

 ## 🔐 Authentication with Supabase UI Library

-This project implements authentication using the **Supabase UI Library** for login and register functionality.
+This project implements authentication using the **Supabase UI Library** for login and register functionality, with backend API integration for user management.

 ### 🚀 Features